 Certificates of deposit are attractive savings options because they usually offer higher rates than the savings accounts, but are also a lower-risk option than, for example, investing in the stock market.

-Since funds in CDs are FDIC-insured, account holders can rest with some assurance that their cash won’t simply disappear (as it may do when invested in shares of a company).
+Since funds in CDs are FDIC-insured, account holders can rest with some assurance that their cash won’t simply disappear (as it might when invested in shares of a company).

-At the time of this writing, the national average rate for a normal savings account is 0.08% APY, whereas the national average rate for a 12-month CD is 0.37% APY.
-The national average rate for a 60-month CD jumps to 0.7% APY.
+As of Feb.
+1, 2023, the national average rate for a normal savings account is 0.33% APY, whereas the national average rate for a 12-month CD is 1.28% APY.
+The national average rate for a 60-month CD is about 1.21%% APY.
+Online banks typically offer higher rates, closer to 4.0%.

 But it’s possible to find CDs with even higher rates than that by shopping around.